nikita-moor/latin-dictionary/HillJohn1804/README.md

 Full title is "The synonymes of the Latin language, alphabetically arranged; with critical dissertations upon the force of its prepositions, both in a simple and a compounded state".

 In fact, these are two dictionaries unde one cover, a dictionary of **Latin** synonyms and a handbook of **Latin** prepositions.
-Explications on **English** are very extensive, take 2-3 pages on average for groups of synonyms and up to 12 pages for preposition.
+Explications on **English** are very extensive, take 2-3 pages on average for groups of synonyms and up to 12 pages for prepositions.
 Total number of articles is 371.

 XDXF edition contains only keys and links to the scans of the corresponding pages in the Internet.
 I do not plan to transcribe it.